top of page

 Business growth is all about the work you're willing to put in and balancing your start-up with the obligations from the rest of your life.

-By June it really struck me - I had started a business!
+By June of 2021, it really struck me - I had started a business!
 I had clients! and I had really only just begun my non-clinical journey.

 Even though I was putting in the work, and receiving payments, I couldn’t believe it was actually happening.
-I still work on my mindset daily, because I keep thinking this can’t be real.
+I still worked on my mindset daily, because I kept thinking this couldn't be real.
 Other people own businesses, not me!

 I switched from occupational therapy to copywriting while juggling my family and life obligations.
 It wasn’t always easy, but it’s been worth the effort.
 Many thanks to my family for being patient during the process!

-Year two (2022) has been full of ups and downs -- but I wouldn't trade it for my clinical job.
-As I updated this blog in Feb.
-2023 and in January 2023 I earned $5400 from copywriting and flew to a mastermind retreat with other copywriters.
-It's beyond what I ever expected.
+2022 Update: A year full of ups and downs.
+I still wouldn't have traded it for my clinical job.
+In January, 2023, I earned $5,400 from copywriting and flew to a mastermind retreat with Sarah Turner and other copywriters.
+It was beyond what I ever expected from my little business!

 Do You Have to Take a Course to Become a Copywriter?